kensipe/spock-workshop/Readme.md

 In this lab you will test the provided Publisher class.
 The publisher can take any number of `Subscriber`s.
 When a `fire()` event is fired on a publisher, all subscribers should receive the event.

-Mock 2 Subscribers and make sure that those to mocks have 1 and only 1 `receieve()` method called when `publisher.fire("event")` is invoked.
+Mock 2 Subscribers and make sure that `receieve()` method which is called when `publisher.fire("event")` is invoked, is fired 1 and only 1 time.

 #### Lab: Order Control of Mocks
 Using the same PublisherSpec, lets check to see if 1 mock throws an exception, if the other subscriber still receives notification.